denizerisen/responsive-web-design/README.md

 # responsive-web-design
-web design practice with k.p
+web design practice with kevin powell

-First experience using Sass.
+learning how to use Sass and Prepros, naming conventions, general workflow.